jjosef/weather-app/README.md

 ```

 For versioning, you should specify a build tag on your image (likely during CI/CD).
 In this example repo we'll not get into that.

+# Caveats and Improvements

+Although this was intended to be "production ready", there are a few of things that could have been implemented to improve the quality of product.

+1. More robust testing - I tried to illustrate testing business logic and also DOM interaction, but if I had more time to spend I'd likely cover the custom hooks more in depth and set up integration tests.
+The [server](server) is basically just a proxy so I didn't bother writing tests for that.
+In a real-world application it would likely have more complexity and require unit tests and integration tests.
+Adding an E2E suite like cypress or similar would be nice for tracking UI problems as well or publishing them via Slack for the team to be aware of.

+2. Logging/Analytics library - For most projects you'd want to capture user interactions into a space where they can be observed by your organization.
+Whether this is Cloud Logging/Mixpanel/NewRelic/etc they are all solid solutions for helping debug incidents.

+3. Environment staging - Typically you'd want your CI pipelines to push changes to a staging area (or multiple) depending on features being built and release structure.
+I didn't implement this for this demo.

+4. Project structure - In a larger project I'd likely break up the components into a more hierarchical structure for manageability, but since I had less than 10 component files I decided to let them live together.
+Same with the [server](server), it is essentially a proxy so I didn't bother adding the complexity of TypeScript there, and it requires no real structure.
+Simple is best IMO.

+5. Dates/Timezones - I used vanilla JS Date methods for displaying times so I chose to display them as UTC.
+In a real app I'd probably take the time to render proper timezones.
+This seemed like a lot of bloat to add to a simple app so I chose not to.

 # Getting Started with Create React App